danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Secondly, source code and its execution, usually in the form of screen interface, should be considered as translations rather than equivalents of each other, and this points to the veracity of the interface-principle WYSIWYG (what-you-see-is-what-you-get).
 In *Vocable Code*, the moving text is only part of the result of the source code running, and is not able to fully capture the complexity of its operations.
 In this way, the artwork perhaps challenges the usual, prominent front-end interfaces and the transmission of meaning from one source to another by giving voice to both the front and back ends, or even queering the demarcation.
 This undermines any binary relation between states and the hierarchical logic of cause and effect, and in this respect we would invoke Karen Barad and her assertion that causes and effects work through "intra-actions" (queering causality).[^Barad]

 *Vocable Code* has a direct relation to bodily practices, the act of voicing something, and how the voice resonates with political practices.
 The voices of the program or programmer, and humans voices, combine with other social bodies in producing meaning that goes beyond simple representation or interpretation.
-In other words, computation cannot be just reduced to the simplistic formal logic of input and output, and nor can speaking machines simply be juxtaposed to speaking humans as clearly they are more deeply entangled.[^entangle].
-Humans do not speak alone as there are also nonhuman actants such as variables, arguments, source code, and machine code that speak too — to be specific with an example, the sound library with the function `speak.play()` joins the chorus.
+In other words, computation cannot be just reduced to the simplistic formal logic of input and output, and nor can speaking machines simply be juxtaposed to speaking humans as clearly they are more deeply entangled.[^entangle] Humans do not speak alone as there are also nonhuman actants such as variables, arguments, source code, and machine code that speak too — to be specific with an example, the sound library with the function `speak.play()` joins the chorus.
 There is a politics to this as some voices are louder than others, and some are marginalized or suppressed altogether.
 In executing the function `SpeakingCode(iam, makingStatements)`, we question who is speaking, to whom, and under what conditions?
 We want to make these relations more queer.

-There are clear power dynamics at work in computing, at a fundamental level, if ones and zeros are considered to be numbers of equivalent status in mathematics.
+There are clear power dynamics at work in computing, at a fundamental level, if 1s and 0s are considered to be numbers of equivalent status in mathematics.
 In *Zeros + Ones* (1997), Sadie Plant confirms that all computers translate information into the zeros and ones of machine code and this reflects the underlying "orders of Western reality":

 "Whether [...] gathering information, telecommunicating, running washing machines, doing sums, or making videos, all digital computers translate information into zeros and ones of machine code.
 These binary digits are known as bits and strung together in bytes of eight.
 The zeros and ones of machine code seems to offer themselves as perfect symbols of the orders of Western reality, the ancient logical codes which make the difference between on and off, right and left, light and dark, form and matter, mine and body, white and black, good and evil, right and wrong, life and death, something and nothing, this and that, here and there, inside and out, active and passive, true and false, yes and no, sanity and madness, health and sickness, up and down, sense and nonsense, west and east, north and south.
 And they made a lovely couple when it came to sex.
 Man and woman, male and female, masculine and feminine: one and zero looked just right, made for each other: 1, the definite, upright line; the 0, the diagram of nothing at all: penis and vagina, thing and hole... hand in glove.
 A perfect match."[^Plant1]

-Although it takes two to make a binary (and set up the heterosexist paradigm), clearly inequalities of power are expressed in the tendency to privilege one side of the pairing (master and slave[^master], parent and child, human and machine, and so on).
+Although it takes two to make a binary (and set up the heterosexist paradigm), clearly inequalities of power are expressed in the tendency to privilege one side of the pairing (master and slave,[^master] parent and child, human and machine, and so on).
 As discussed in Chapter 5, "Auto Generator", and further discussed in the final chapter of this book, the Turing Test resonates with these power dynamics.
 Plant quotes Turing as saying: "the intention in constructing these machines in the first instance is to treat them as slaves, giving them only jobs which have been thought out in detail, jobs such that the user of the machine fully understands in principle what is going on all the time."[^Plant2] Plant's further example of this fantasy of domination is the sci-fi film *Bladerunner* (1984) as an advanced Turing Test in which the only indication of artificiality is a tiny flicker in the non-human eye's iris in response to targeted questioning.
 In the film's narrative, the non-human worker-slaves have rightly begun to question their conditions.
 Such examples make it clear that the ability to imagine conditions differently is embedded in the system itself, in the potential failure to carry out prescribed instructions or commands if unreasonable.

 The biography of Turing as a gay man, at a time when homosexuality was still a criminal offense in the UK, [^Hodges] adds weight to claims to reject unreasonable demands.
 Humans do not necessarily follow or agree with rules as prescribed by society, and although Turing's sexuality was tolerated in the context of the war effort, under "normal" (peacetime) conditions it was perceived to be a problem and he was found guiltily of gross indecency in 1952.[^Plant3] Here, as Plant describes, the historical facts collapse into bizarre allegory.
 First of all, he was prescribed estrogen to reduce his sexual urge, on the basis of the dubious logic that to all intents and purposes he was female.
 This was a reversal of prior judgements forcing gay men to take testosterone to make them more male, yet ironically making them more aroused hormonally.
 Plant concludes the Turing story: "Two years later he was dead.
 By the side of the table was an apple, out of which several bites had been taken.
 And this queer tale does not end here.
 There are rainbow logos with Turing's missing bytes on every Apple Macintosh machine."[^Plant4]